-1 officer dies, 1 in critical condition in Hawaii shooting
+2 officers killed, 1 in critical condition in Hawaii shooting

 Latest Weather Blog

-1 officer dies, 1 in critical condition in Hawaii shooting
+2 officers killed, 1 in critical condition in Hawaii shooting

-HONOLULU (AP) — One police officer has died after being shot while responding to an assault call in Hawaii on Sunday, according to a Honolulu City councilmember.
-A second officer is hospitalized in critical condition and the gunman is being sought, authorities said.
+HONOLULU (AP) — Two police officers have died after being shot while responding to an assault call in Hawaii on Sunday, according to a Honolulu City councilmember.
+A third officer is hospitalized in critical condition and the gunman is being sought, authorities said.

 The Honolulu Star-Advertiser reports that officers had responded to an assault call when they encountered a male with a firearm, who then opened fire, striking two officers.